Handbook home

 This subject has been integrated with the Skills Towards Employment Program (STEP) and contains activities that can assist in the completion of the Engineering Practice Hurdle (EPH).

-Note: Enrolment in BMEN90031 Biomedical Engineering Capstone Project Part 1 is subject to approval from the subject coordinator.
-Students commence BMEN90031 Biomedical Engineering Capstone Project Part 1 in Semester 2 and then subsequently continue BMEN90032 Biomedical Engineering Capstone Project Part 2 in Semester 1 in the following year.
+Note: Students commence BMEN90031 Biomedical Engineering Capstone Project Part 1 in Semester 2 and then subsequently continue BMEN90032 Biomedical Engineering Capstone Project Part 2 in Semester 1 in the following year.
 Upon successful completion of this project, students will receive 25 points credit.

 Intended learning outcomes

-Having completed this unit the student should be able to:
+Having completed this subject, students should be able to:

 - Search, analyse and document engineering science and other relevant literature in order to determine the need for further research in a chosen area;